Danger Mouse (1981 TV series)

 Danger Mouse is a British animated television series produced by Cosgrove Hall Productions for Thames Television.
 It features the eponymous Danger Mouse who worked as a secret agent and is a parody of British spy fiction, particularly the Danger Man series and James Bond.
 It originally ran from 28 September 1981 to 19 March 1992 on the ITV network.

 The series spawned a spin-off show, Count Duckula, which aired between 1988 and 1993.
-A revival under the same name aired on CBBC from 2015–2019.
+A revival under the same name aired on CBBC from 2015 to 2019.

 Plot

-Danger Mouse is a secret agent with the British Secret Service, and together with his sidekick Penfold is repeatedly ordered by Colonel K, the head of the Secret Service, to save the world.
+Danger Mouse is a secret agent with the British Secret Service and, together with his sidekick Penfold, is repeatedly ordered by Colonel K, the head of the Secret Service, to save the world.

 They work underneath Scotland Yard on Baker Street in London, hidden inside a red pillar box.
 Their arch-enemies are Baron Silas Greenback and his criminal organization, who try to achieve world domination by unconventional means such as stealing all famous buildings, or creating giant robots, etc.

 A special role is played by the off-screen narrator, Isambard Sinclair, who accompanies the action by commenting on it sarcastically, talking to the characters or musing about his private life.